freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 Load the object as a plugin
 ---------------------------

-As for any plugin the code must be compiled and it's jar file must be deployed in the *FREEDOMOTIC\_ROOT/plugins/objects/OBJECT\_NAME\_FOLDER*.
+As for any plugin the code must be compiled and its jar file must be deployed in the *FREEDOMOTIC\_ROOT/plugins/objects/OBJECT\_NAME\_FOLDER*.
-At Freedomotic startup it loads all the objects inside *FREEDOMOTIC\_ROOT/plugins/objects/* subfolders regardless their names.
+At Freedomotic startup it loads all the objects inside *FREEDOMOTIC\_ROOT/plugins/objects/* subfolders regardless of their names.
 Objects don't require a XML configuration file.

 Create instances of your new object type